vsouz4/azure-uamqp-php-stub/README.md

 # azure-uamqp-php-stub

-Stub classes for vsouz4/azure-uamqp-php, to be used in require-dev from composer when running unit tests
+Stub classes for vsouz4/azure-uamqp-php, to be used in require-dev from composer when running unit tests and also for use with IDEs.